wp-plugins/fg-joomla-to-wordpress/readme.txt

 The **Premium version** includes these extra features:

-* migrates authors and other users
+* migrates authors and other users with their passwords
 * migrates the navigation menus
 * SEO: keeps the Joomla articles IDs or redirects Joomla URLs to the new WordPress URLs
 * compatible with **Joomla 1.0** and **Mambo 4.5 and 4.6** (process {mosimages} and {mospagebreak})